What Is Omnichannel Marketing?

 1. What is omnichannel attribution?

 Omnichannel attribution is the process of identifying and measuring the impact of all marketing touchpoints that a customer interacts with before making a purchase.
+It helps businesses understand which channels and tactics are driving sales and how to optimize their marketing strategies to improve ROI.

 Simply put, it's a way to credit all the marketing efforts that led to a sale rather than just attributing it to the last touchpoint.